-Looking to earn more money?
+Do you need more cash flow?
 There are two ways to do that: increase income or reduce expenses.
-In the event that you’re not in a position to increase your prices (or are afraid you’ll lose customers if you do), crack down on unnecessary spending to put more money back into your business.
-Here are some suggestions to get you started.
+If you can’t raise your prices (or you’re afraid that you’ll lose customers if you do), you can get more money back into your business by cutting down on unnecessary spending.
+Here are some suggestions.

+Office rental space in Hong Kong is the most expensive in the world.
+One way of reducing this rental cost is by letting your team work virtually.
 When you think about it, does your entire staff really need to be located in-house?
-By letting your team work virtually, you could save $10,000 a year on real estate costs per person.
-If you decide to release your staff to work from home, realize you will have some initial costs up front, such as equipping them each with a laptop and a printer, as well as expenses for setting up software for teleconferences, file sharing, and internet service that will offset some of that savings, but you’ll still come out ahead in the end.
+Rental rates in central Hong Kong average HKD 88.5 per square foot per month.
+By allowing your team to work virtually, your business could save over HKD 150,000 per year per person.
+Allowing your staff to work from home does require some initial up-front costs, such as equipping them each with a laptop and a printer, as well as expenses for setting up software for teleconferences, file sharing, and internet service that will offset some of that savings, but you’ll still come out ahead in the end.

 Full-time staffers are one of a business’ largest expenses, but they’re not always necessary.
 Before you take on the expense of hiring a new full-time employee plus benefits, consider what your needs really are.
 If it turns out you just need another set of hands to work the cash register while you pay bills in the back, a part-time employee can fit the bill.
 Depending on your business, interns and independent contractors can also give you the support you need without the commitment and expense of a full-timer.